 Hiring movers may be the way to go if you have a bad back, chronic health issues, or aren’t as young as you used to be.

-Attempting to handle everything yourself will stretch out your move, put you at risk of an injury, and may interfere with other elements in your life, like work or school.
+Attempting to handle everything yourself will stretch out your move, put you at risk of an injury, and may interfere with work or other elements in your life.

 Tips for handling a short-distance move

 Many of the same principles you’d apply to a long-distance move will apply to a local move, as well.
 Here are some things to keep in mind when preparing for a short-distance move.

 1. Plan as early as possible

-The earlier you start planning your move, the sooner you’ll get it done.
+The earlier you start planning your move, the more time you have to get it done.
 Avoid last-minute moves to keep the moving process stress-free — or at least less hectic.

-This will give you plenty of room to sell or donate unwanted items and find the best short-distance movers or best companies for small moves.
+Planning three months ahead will give you plenty of time to sell or donate unwanted items and find the best short-distance movers or best companies for small moves.

 Our moving cost calculator is a great way to get a free quote and a general idea of how much everything will cost.

 2. Downsize and reduce clutter